Site map

 *December 12

-In February 2009, ISS Reshetnev reached a contract with the Russian space agency, Roskosmos, for the development of the Luch-4 satellite designed to function for 12 years. it was expected to enter orbit, while Luch-5A and 5B would still operate in orbit.
+In February 2009, ISS Reshetnev reached a contract with the Russian space agency, Roskosmos, for the development of the Luch-4 satellite designed to function for 12 years.
+Roskosmos announced the contract for the mission on March 11, 2009 with the launch planned in December 2013.
+It was expected to enter orbit, while Luch-5A and 5B would still operational in their positions.
 With Luch-4, developers promised to expand the capabilities of the system to match the US latest Advanced TDRSS network.

 Luch-4 would have a capability for satellite-to-satellite communications in KA-band and carry an experimental transponder for a mobile personal communications system.